vanja032/youtube_python_downloader/README.md

 });
 ```
 - Copy desired video *URLS* and paste them into urls.txt file in the project
-- Change destination of MP3 to be saved
+- Change the **destination** of files to be saved
-- Run the Python script and wait for the process to be completed
+- Run the Python script for *MP3* or *MP4* Youtube video download and wait for the process to be completed